-If the employer will be going through a retrenchment exercise, the MOM has strongly encouraged employers to submit a notice of retrenchment.
-For employers with at least 10 employees who have retrenched five or more employees within any six-month period, notification to the MOM is mandatory.
+If the employer will be going through a retrenchment exercise, the Ministry of Manpower (MOM) has strongly encouraged employers to submit a notice of retrenchment.
+For employers with at least 10 employees who have retrenched five or more employees within any sixmonth period, notification to the MOM is mandatory.